digicatapult/dc-federated/README.md

 - *Does the library support worker authentication?* The library currently does not support any worker authentication.
 But we very much welcome contributions to improve this situation.

+## Additional Information

 For additional information, please look at the following documents.
 - For installation instructions, please see `docs/getting_started.md`
+- For descripition of architecture, please look at `docs/architecture.md`.
-- To run the basic federated MNIST example, please see `docs\mnist.md`
+- To run the basic federated MNIST example, please see `docs/mnist.md`
-- To run the more complex PlantVillage dataset examples, please see `docs\plant_village.md`
+- To run the more complex PlantVillage dataset examples, please see `docs/plant_village.md`
-- the architecture, please head on over to the `docs/architecture.md`.
 - more compelx example
 - how to extend for additional algorithsm
 - how to extend for additional domains